IMAGINARY9/i18nsmith/README.md

 	}
 }
 ```

+### Locale shape controls

+Legacy repositories often store locale JSON as deeply nested trees while newer ones flatten everything into dotted keys. `i18nsmith` now detects the format per locale file automatically and preserves it on write (`locales.format: "auto"`).
+Override this behavior if you want to migrate everything to one style: set `"nested"` to emit tree-structured JSON or `"flat"` to coerce dotted keys.
+When using nested mode you can also change the delimiter via `locales.delimiter` if your runtime prefers something other than `.`.

 > The transformer only injects `useTranslation` calls—it does **not** bootstrap a runtime.
 You must either use the zero-deps adapter or set up a `react-i18next` runtime.